brock-rasmussen/uaid-giftbox/README.md

 * A GitHub account
 * The [GitHub Desktop App](https://desktop.github.com/) OR [Git](https://git-scm.com/downloads) for the command line.
 (Further instructions will be for the desktop app)

+To integrate, follow these steps:

+1. Fork this repository (at the top of this page).
+2. In the Desktop App clone your fork (upper left corner).
+Clone it to "wamp/www/<wordpress-folder-name>/wp-content/ (we'll need to decide if it goes in the plugins folder or themes folder)"